-Security Measures (Physical)
+23.Security Measures (Physical)

-The Caretaker along with the Senior Management Team (SMT) are responsible for ensuring the School's security measures are adequate and that there are systems in place to monitor this.
+The Caretaker along with the Senior Management Team (SLT) are responsible for ensuring the School's security measures are adequate and that there are systems in place to monitor this.
 At Tower House specific Incident Management Plan (includes lockdown procedure) is in place to guide and support the staff through an incident if it were to occur.
+See the separate Lockdown Policy for detailed information.